How to stay alert when online

-Coinciding with cybersecurity awareness campaigns in the US and EU, here are some tips on how to avoid falling victim to fraudulent emails and websites.
+Cybersecurity awareness is more important than ever.
+Here are some tips on how to avoid falling victim to fraudulent emails and websites.

 An email informs you about your big win: "Due to the most recent Covid-19 epidemic, Your email has been selected to claim the sum of USD 500,000 in the 2020 EU/COMMONWEALTH LOTTO through the United Nations Covid-19 relief funding."

 Congratulations...on not falling for this badly written scam.
 But let's not be complacent.
 This type of "phishing" (pronounced the same as fishing) is often used successfully by criminals.
 They know that it plays on the fact we are naturally inquisitive, generally trusting, and open to unexpected rewards.

 Other scams can be even more difficult to spot as they mimic existing trusted relationships.
 In March 2020, Barbara Corcoran, a judge in the business reality show Shark Tank had USD 400,000 stolen from her account by "spear phishing".
 An email that looked like it was from Corcoran's assistant authorized her accountant to wire the money to pay for home renovations.
 Fortunately, an alert bank froze the money before it could reach the criminals.

 In a somewhat similar approach, some fraudsters pose as financial institutions to take advantage of our desire to safeguard or personal and family finances, particularly during uncertain times.
 For instance, Aegon in the UK has warned that criminals were impersonating Aegon by creating fake websites and email addresses.
 The goal of this fraudulent activity varied from collecting personal data to selling non-existent financial products.

 In an article written on Aegon UK in 2020, it says: "The coronavirus crisis has created a perfect storm for fraudsters as they look to exploit people's vulnerabilities and squeeze on personal finances."